Chadius/teros-ebiten-prototypes/README.md

 - Click once to get to the bottom of the message and skip the scrolling.
 - Play sound effects while the text is scrolling, to represent them talking.

+### 6) Map Loader
+Get some kind of input that lets you load the entire map.